ng-doc/ng-doc/apps/ng-doc/src/app/pages/docs/customization/themes/index.md

 - Dark Purple theme (`NG_DOC_DARK_PURPLE_THEME`)

-The light theme is set by default and has no `id`, while other themes are optional and can be loaded using the `NgDocThemeService` service, or set by default using the `defaultTheme` field in the `forRoot` method of the module ` NgDocModule`.
+The light theme is set by default and has no `id`, while other themes are optional and can be loaded using the `NgDocThemeService` service, or set by default using the `defaultThemeId` field in the `forRoot` method of the module ` NgDocModule`.

 For example, you can set the dark theme by default as follows